 What is the scholarship amount? $33,000 total. $7,500 per year at SCTCC and $9,000 per year at St. Cloud State University (SCSU).

 When would I have to start?
-You would have to be a new SCTCC student, enrolled full-time in Fall semester of 2018.
+You would have to be a new SCTCC student, enrolled full-time in Spring semester of 2019.

 Could I transfer to a 4-year college to complete a Biology bachelor’s degree program?
 Yes.
 To remain eligible for the STEM ACCESS Scholarship you must complete your bachelor’s degree in a Biology field at SCSU.
 Biology degree options at SCSU include: Ecology and Field Biology, Biomedical Science, Biotechnology, Life Science Education, Biology (Bachelor of Elective Studies).